RhinoHealth/user-resources/tutorials/tutorial_1/containers/prediction-model/README.md

 - **Built-in model format handling** with automatic PyTorch state_dict management
 - **Easy metrics tracking** with the FLModel object
 - **Backward compatibility** with existing FCP infrastructure

-### **Migration from Executor API**

-This example demonstrates how to modernize NVIDIA FLARE code from the traditional executor approach to the new Client API while maintaining full compatibility with FCP.

 # Getting Help
 For additional support, please reach out to [support@rhinohealth.com](mailto:support@rhinohealth.com).